ThePyProgrammer/ThePyProgrammer.github.io/README.md

-# My Portfolio
+# ThePyProgrammer

-This is my portfolio:
+This is my own website:
 - https://thepyprogrammer.github.io/#